h2lab/smartleia-target-funcard/README.md

 first trigger mode (trig C4 high when AES begins, low after). `XX=0x02` will activate the second trigger mode (toggle C4 at each AES round). `XX=0x00` will deactivate the trigger.

+You can get the actual value of the trigger mode with the `00 21 00 00 01` APDU, getting one byte from the card representing the current mode.

+**WARNING:** using the internal trigger can of course perturb LEIA's own triggers set through the dedicated trigger strategies.
+So use this internal trigger **with care** and if you know what you are doing!

 # Licenses

 SOSSE source codes are released under GPL v2 License.
 AVR-Crypto-Lib source code is released under GPL v3 License.